-Rurals represented the French peasantry.
-Think only of the love of the French peasant for the men to whom, after 1815, he had to pay the milliard of indemnity.
-In the eyes of the French peasant, the very existence of a great landed proprietor is in itself an encroachment on his conquests of 1789.
-The bourgeois, in 1848, had burdened his plot of land with the additional tax of forty-five cents in the franc; but then he did so in the name of the revolution; while now he had fomented a civil war against the revolution, to shift on to the peasant's shoulders the chief load of the five milliards of indemnity to be paid to the Prussians.
+The Commune was perfectly right in telling the peasants that "its victory was their only hope."
+Of all the lies hatched at Versailles and re-echoed by the glorious European penny-aliner, one of the most tremendous was that the Rurals represented the French peasantry.
+Think only of the love of the French peasant for the men to whom, after 1815, he had to pay the milliard of indemnity!
+In the eyes of the French peasant, the very existence of a great landed proprietary is in itself an encroachment on his conquests of 1789.
+The bourgeoisie, in 1848, had burdened his plot of land with the additional tax of fortyfive cents. in the franc; but then he did so in the name of the revolution; while now he had fomented a civil war against the revolution, to shift on the peasant's shoulders the chief load of the five milliards of indemnity to be paid to the Prussians.
 The Commune, on the other hand, in one of its first proclamations, declared that the true originators of the war would be made to pay its cost.
-The Commune would have delivered the peasant of the blood tax,-would have given him a cheap government,-transformed his present bloodsuckers, the notary, advocate, executor, and other judicial vampires, into salaried communal agents, elected by, and responsible to, himself.
-It would have freed him of the tyranny of the garde champêtre, the gendarme, and the prefect; would have put enlightenment by the schoolmaster in the place of stultification by the priest.
+The Commune would have delivered the peasant of the blood tax, would have given him a cheap government, transformed his present blood-suckers, the notary, advocate, executor, and other judicial vampires, into salaried communal agents, elected by, and responsible to himself.
+It would have freed him of the tyranny of the garde champétre, the gendarme, and the prefect; would have put enlightenment by the schoolmaster in the place of stultification by the priest.
 And the French peasant is, above all, a man of reckoning.
 He would find it extremely reasonable that the pay of the priest, instead of being extorted by the taxgatherer, should only depend upon the spontaneous action of the parishioners' religious instincts.
-Such were the great immediate boons which the rule of the Commune-and that rule alone-held out to the French peasantry.
-It is, therefore, quite superfluous here to expatiate upon the more complicated but vital problems which the Commune alone was able, and at the same time compelled, to solve in favour of the peasant, viz., the hypothecary debt, lying like an incubus upon his parcel of soil, the prolétariat foncier (the rural proletariat), daily growing upon it, and his expropriation from it enforced, at a more and more rapid rate, by the very development of modern agriculture and the competition of capitalist farmthe Empire.
+Such were the great immediate boons which the rule of the Commune-and that rule alone held out to the French peasantry.
+It is, therefore, quite superfluous here to expatiate upon the more complicated but vital problems which the Commune alone was able, and at the same time compelled, to solve in favour of the peasant, viz., the hypothecary debt, lying like an incubus upon his parcel of soil, the proletariat foncier (the rural proletariat), daily growing upon it, and his expropriation from it enforced, at a more rapid rate, by the very development of modern agriculture and the competition of capitalist farming.

+The French peasant had elected Louis Bonaparte, president of the Republic; but the Party of Order created the Empire.
 What the French peasant really wants he commenced to show in 1849 and 1850, by opposing his maire to the Government's prefect, his schoolmaster to the Government's priest, and himself to the Government's gendarme.
-All the laws made by the Party of Order in January and February, 1850, were avowed measures of repression against the peasant.
+All the laws made by the party of order in January and February 1850, were avowed measures of repression against the peasant.
 The peasant was a Bonapartist, because the great Revolution, with all its benefits to him, was, in his eyes, personified in Napoleon.
 This delusion, rapidly breaking down under the Second Empire (and in its very nature hostile to the Rurals), this prejudice of the past, how could it have withstood the appeal of the Commune to the living interests and urgent wants of the peasantry?